tsunamishadow/bonusheroes/fortniteseason11.md

 | 9 | 10 | 0m | None | 1:15 | 2 |

 Storm Circle Number: When a game starts, the game keeps count of the storm number that it currently is.
 Starting at 0 when the bus deploys over the island, going up to 1 when the bus has left and going up by 1 once that circle fully closes.
-DPS: The amoutn of damage the storm does to your health per second if you are in that storm.
+DPS: The amount of damage the storm does to your health per second if you are in that storm.
 Radius: The radius length of the storm circle once it has finished closing.
 (The distance from the edge of the new circle to the centre)
 Still Time: The grace period and warning time before the storm starts to close in to the target.
 If there is None, the storm will start closing immediately.
 Close Time: The amount of time the Storm takes to close in to the new circle once the Still Time has ended.
 Storm Surge Push: If there are at least this many players once that storm has *finished* closing, a storm surge will activate doing damage to the players that have dealt the least amount of player damage.
-(I'm trying to get the exact numbers for Storm Surge, but I believe it's 20 DPS to your health).
+(I'm trying to get the exact numbers for Storm Surge, but I believe it's 20 Damage to your health every 5 seconds).
 Storm Surge does NOT activate in Normal games, only in Arena.

 In Arena, Storms 5 and higher move direction rather than just shrink in on themselves.